Italy to ramp up spending on coronavirus, further restrictions possible

 Last week the cabinet said it would need just 7.5 billion euros, but since then the emergency has escalated dramatically and the entire nation is under lockdown, freezing much economic activity in a nation that was already flirting with recession.

-Conte warned that already tough restrictions on movement might be tightened further after the northern region of Lombardy asked for all shops to shut and public transport to close.
+Conte told reporters that already tough restrictions on movement might be tightened further after the northern region of Lombardy, centered on Italy’s financial capital Milan, asked for all shops to shut and public transport to close.

+“We are ready to listen to requests from Lombardy and other regions,” Conte told a news conference, adding that caution would be needed before deciding to introduce fresh measures.

+“The main objective is to protect citizens’ health, but we must take into account that there are other interests at stake.
+We must be aware that there are civil liberties that are being violated, we must always proceed carefully.”

+Economy Minister Roberto Gualtieri, who last week forecast a deficit of 2.5%, declined on Wednesday to give a new target.

+He said that Rome might need help from European Union funds to take some of the burden off Italy.

-Reporting by Giuseppe Fonte; Writing by Crispian Balmer, editing by Gavin Jones
+Reporting by Giuseppe Fonte and Giulia Segreti; Writing by Crispian Balmer, editing by Gavin Jones